-If you know wigs, you know they cost a pretty penny.
-Or maybe an ugly dollar.
+If you know wigs, you know they cost a pretty penny (Or what sometimes feels like an ugly dollar).
 According to reports, one of Nicki Minaj's 40" wigs cost $75,000.
 Ahh... yeaa.
-According to those same sources, Nicki paid a woman to grow her hair just for these wigs, and then had a team of hairstylists put the wig together, and then to put it on her and off her every... single... day.
+According to those same sources, Nicki paid a woman to grow her hair just for these wigs, and then had a whole team of hairstylists put the wig together.
 And apparently, it took this woman 6 years to grow her hair to the specified length TWICE!
-That was so Nicki could have a wig that was both long AF, and thick AF.
+That was so Nicki could have a wig that was both long as-f***, and thick as-f***.

-Why on God's green earth would a wig cost $75,000??
+Why would a wig cost $75,000??
 Like, sorry ladies, pay off your student loans or get a wig.
 Buy a house or get a wig.
 Invest in Bitcoin or get a wig...

 Although the average wig comes nothing close $75,000, wigs are fairly expensive.
 A fully customized unit can go for as high as $10,000.
 What determines the cost of a wig?
 Why are some wigs cheaper than others?
 What's the difference?
 And what can you forgo to keep the cost of your wig low?

 1. Quality of the Hair

-The quality of the hair used to make your human hair wig is what determines 50% of the cost of your wig.
+The quality of the human hair used to make your human hair wig is what determines 50% of the total cost.
 We're not talking about 8A, 9A or 10A.
 That grading system was made up by human hair retailers, merely as a marketing gimmick.
-We're talking about the source of the hair, how the hair is treated once it's acquired from the donor, and the methods they use to put the wig together.
+We're talking about the actual source of the hair, how the hair is treated once it's acquired from the donor, and the methods they use to put the wig together.

 Let's use an example from our collection.
 Our Cashmere Moschino is one of our more expensive wigs.
 This unit is made with the highest grade Cambodian hair we could find.
 That means: